-Whether you are embarking on your vacation destination or heading off on a business trip, flying for many brings with it feelings of trepidation.
+Whether you are going on vacation or heading off on a business trip, flying can bring on feelings of trepidation.
 It may stem from a concern for your safety while in the air, being in a crowded plane, struggles with air sickness or ear problems, or having to sit for several hours.

 There may be a solution.

 You’ve probably heard all about how flying is much safer than driving—and that is true—but it may not help to reduce your fears.
 If flying produces extreme anxiety, you may need to check with your physician for suggestions on how to combat this.
 But know that you are not alone.
 Statistics show that over 25% of the population is afraid of flying.
 There is hope for overcoming this fear.